solectrus/hosting/guide/synology/README.md

 vim .env
 ```

-IMPORTANT settings, MUST be changed:
+IMPORTANT settings, MUST be changed or checked:

 - SENEC_HOST # Hostname or IP address of your SENEC device
+- SENEC_SCHEMA # http or https, depending on the firmware running on your SENEC device
 - APP_HOST # Hostname or IP address of your Synology NAS

 Not required, but highly recommended: